arfst23/Polycube/README.md

 * the coordinates of the cubes given ar triplet of letters
 * the lexiograhic smallest representation is chosen

-For example the monocube is written as:
+For example the monocube is written as
 ```
 AAA
 ```

-The smallest representation for the dicube is:
+The smallest representation for the dicube is
 ```
 AAA AAB
 ```

-Starting with *n*=4 the set of polycubes contain instances with chiral symmetry, i.e.  the number of equivalence classes considering rotations and reflections is smaller than taking only rotations into account.

-Lines ending in a `=` represent an equivalence class wrt.  rotations only.
-I.e A000162 gives the number of lines, A038119 is the number of lines not ending in `=`.

-The tetracubes show up as:
+Starting with *n*=4

+For example, 6 tetracubes have mirror symmetry and one is chiral, giving a count of 7 or 8 tetracubes respectively
 ```
 AAA AAB AAC AAD
 AAA AAB AAC ABA